-- 1. Structure and Qualification of the Board - 2.
-Roles, Duties and Responsibilities of the Board - 3.
-Board of Directors Meeting - 4.
-Duties performing of the Board
+- 1. Structure and Qualification of the Board

+- 2. Roles, Duties and Responsibilities of the Board

+- 3. Board of Directors Meeting

+- 4. Duties performing of the Board

-- 5. Relationship with the Management - 6.
-Directors and Management Development
+- 5. Relationship with the Management

+- 6. Directors and Management Development

 After the questionnaires have been returned, the Secretary shall summarize the result and report them to the Board of Directors.
-As for the year 2016, the overall result of the self-assessment of Board of Directors was excellent in all criteria which details are as follows:
+As for the year 2017, the overall average result of the self-assessment of Board of Directors was rated 86.9% which considered good even though it was slightly lower than 98.23% from 2016 as tabled below:

-Board of Directors' result
+Board of Directors' self-assessment result